Landfill Diversion Areas

 - There are some items you can bring to your local landfill that can be diverted and recycled.

 - When you bring these items to the landfill, you must place them in the appropriate landfill diversion area.

-Items that can be reused and should be placed in the proper diversion area of the landfill include:
+- Items that can be reused should be placed in the proper diversion area of the landfill.
+These include:

 - Refrigerators, ovens, stoves, washers, dryers, dishwashers, freezers, air conditioning units, microwave ovens, hot water tanks.
 No need to remove the chlorofluorocarbons (CFCs) from the freon containing appliances before delivery.

 Blue Box recyclables

-- Check our waste wizard tool to see if items are considered blue box recyclables.
+- Check our Waste Wise tool to see if items are considered blue box recyclables.

 Concrete and brick